GilgameshXYZ123/Dragon-Alpha-v1.0/README.md

-### THis is an old version, please go to Dragon-Alpha-v1.2!!!
+### This is an old version, please go to Dragon-Alpha-v1.2!!!

-Thank you for downing Dragon-Alpha&cu32.
+Thank you for visiting my Github.
 I usually abbreviate Dragon-Alpha as Alpha.

 # I.Pay-Attention